Miron Barnovschi-Movilă

-Miron Barnovschi Movilă (1590 – 2 July 1633) is Prince of Moldavia from 1626 to 1629 and in 1633.
+Miron Barnovschi Movilă (1590 – 2 July 1633) was the prince of Moldavia from 1626 to 1629 and again in 1633.

 Life

 Family background

 Miron Barnovschi comes from a family of Moldovan boyars of Polish origin (Barnowski).
 His father Dimitrie had held high office in the Moldavian court where he was "Mare Postelnic" ("Grand Chamberlain") from 1599 to 1606.
 His grandfather Thomas Barnovschi had been one of the leaders of the conspiracy of the boyars who had ended to the reign of John the Despot in 1563.

 By his mother, the family of Moldovan boyars Movilă, was also the grand-nephew of the princes Ieremia Movilă and Simion Movilă.